 Country Summary: Terrorist groups continue plotting possible attacks in France.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

-Demonstrations in Paris and other major cities continue in France and are expected to continue in the coming weeks.
-Property damage, including looting and arson, in populated tourist areas has occurred with reckless disregard for public safety.
+Demonstrations in Paris and other major cities throughout France occur regularly.
+Most demonstrations are peaceful, but some have included violence and property damage, including looting and arson, with reckless disregard for public safety.
 Police have responded with water cannons, rubber bullets, and tear gas.
-The U.S. Embassy is advising official U.S. government travelers to avoid travel to Paris and other major cities in France on the weekends.

 If you decide to travel to France: